moq-wg/moq-transport/draft-lcurley-warp.md

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.

+TODO: Revisit the prioritization scheme and possibly move some of this to {{priority-congestion}}.

-The producer may assign a numeric delivery order to each object ({{delivery-order}}) This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.
+The producer may assign a numeric delivery order to each object ({{delivery-order}})

+This is a strict prioritization scheme, such that any available bandwidth is allocated to streams in ascending priority order.
 The sender SHOULD prioritize streams based on the delivery order.
 If two streams have the same delivery order, they SHOULD receive equal bandwidth (round-robin).